8 Reasons Your Training Business Should Offer Online Learning

 5. Offline Learning

-Downloadable content on both mobile and desktop allow learners to access content, even when they don’t have an internet connection.
+Downloadable content on both mobile and desktop allows learners to access content, even when they don’t have an internet connection.
 This has obvious benefits, especially to people who work full-time and potentially want to learn while commuting, or during their lunch break.

 The gamification of online learning allows the user more control and motivates them to complete their training.
 Gamification can come in many guises: It can tap into the intrinsic competitive streak that most of us have or provide decision-based scenarios, that make learning more entertaining.